aileks/InnSite/auth-me/README-frontend-phase-4.md

     modalRef, // reference to modal div
-    modalContent, // React component to render inside modal setModalContent, // function to set the React component to render inside modal setOnModalClose // function to set the callback function to be called when modal is closing };
+    modalContent, // React component to render inside modal setModalContent, // function to set the React component to render inside modal setOnModalClose, // function to set the callback function to be called when modal is closing };

   return (